 The Bobcats host a day camp June 18-20 and team camp June 27-29

 "The hiring of Saul Phillips as the next head men's basketball coach for Ohio is indeed a tremendous hire for us," said Schaus at the time of Phillips' hiring.
 "I am just ecstatic to be able to welcome a coach with his experience and success to Bobcat Nation.
 Saul is passionate, energetic, a great communicator and is inspiring.
-He has a reputation as an excellent recruiter and players coach.
-His North Dakota State team had many big wins including a win over Oklahoma in the NCAA Tournament.
-I am confident about Saul helping us build Bobcat Basketball to new heights of excellence.
-I can't for him wait to get started!"
+He has a reputation as an excellent recruiter and players' coach.
+His North Dakota State team had many big wins including a win over Oklahoma in the NCAA tournament.
+I am confident about Saul helping us build Bobcat Basketball to new heights of excellence."

-Phillips directed North Dakota State to its first Summit League championship and NCAA Division I tournament appearance in 2009 as the Bison went 26-7 overall and 16-2 in league play.
+Phillips directed North Dakota State to its first Summit League crown and NCAA Division I Championship appearance in 2009 as the Bison went 26-7 overall and 16-2 in league play.
 The 2009 Summit League Coach of the Year was one of 10 finalists for the Hugh Durham Mid-Major Coach of the Year award.
 Senior guard Ben Woodside received Summit League Player of the Year under Phillips -- the first Bison to ever earn such honors.

 Phillips was an assistant coach at North Dakota State for three seasons before being elevated to the head job when Tim Miles was hired by Colorado State.